Bargarwa: Demographics

-According to the 2011 Census of India, Bargarwa had a total population of 8,615, of which 4,538 (53%) were males and 4,077 (47%) were females.
+According to the 2011 Census of India, Bargawan had a total population of 8,615, of which 4,538 (53%) were males and 4,077 (47%) were females.
 Population in the age range 0-6 years was 1,002.
 The total number of literate persons in Bargarwa was 6,816 (89.53% of the population over 6 years).

 Infrastructure

-According to the District Census Handbook 2011, Ranchi, Bargarwa covered an area of 4.86 km2.
+According to the District Census Handbook 2011, Ranchi, Bargawan covered an area of 4.86 km2.
 Among the civic amenities, it had 5 km roads with open drains, the protected water supply involved uncovered well, hand pump.
 It had 1,392 domestic electric connections.
 Among the medical facilities, it had 2 hospitals, 2 dispensaries, 2 health centres, 2 family welfare centres, 2 maternity and child welfare centres, 2 maternity homes, 2 nursing homes, 1 medicine shop.
 Among the educational facilities it had 2 primary schools, 2 middle schools, 3 secondary schools.
 It had 1 non-formal education centre (Sarva Shiksha Abhiyan).
 An important commodity it produced was mineral water.
 It had the branch office of 1 nationalised bank.

 Education

-Project High School is a Hindi-medium coeducational institution established at Barganwa in 1977.It has facilities for teaching in classes IX and X. It has a playground and a library with 251 books.
+Project High School is a Hindi-medium coeducational institution established at Bargawan in 1977.It has facilities for teaching in classes IX and X. It has a playground and a library with 251 books.